tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 This record MUST contain both the URI Template of the DoH Server as well as the Obfuscation Public Key.
 It MAY contain the ESNI key {{!I-D.ietf-tls-esni}}.

-Servers MUST ensure that the NS2 records are signed with DNSSEC.
+Servers MUST ensure that the NS2 records are signed with DNSSEC {{!RFC4033}}.

 ## Provide Extended Configuration as a Web PvD {#configuration}